• Skip to main content

 • Remove stems from apples and insert dowels or twigs; set aside.
 Line a baking sheet with parchment and spray with cooking spray.

-• In a large saucepan over medium heat combine unwrapped caramels and 2 tablespoon water.
+• In a large saucepan over medium heat combine unwrapped caramels and 2 tablespoons water.
 Sir occasionally until just melted.
-Dip apples one at a time into caramel, using a spoon to help coat sides adn top.
+Dip apples one at a time into caramel, using a spoon to help coat sides and top.
 Hold over pan, allowing excess caramel to drip off and scraping excess of bottom of apple.
 Place on prepared baking sheet.

 • Melt candy melts and dip base of each apple in chocolate.
 Let excess drip off, then cover with chocolate sprinkles.
 Return to baking sheet and chill until set.

 • Fit a piping bag with a #2 plain tip, then fill with about ½ cup leftover melted chocolate.
-Pipe 7 or 8 lines from top to apple to chocolate base.
+Pipe 7 or 8 lines from the top of the apple to chocolate base.
 Pipe curved lines in between to form a web pattern.
 To make spiders, pipe 8 little legs and place a chocolate candy in the center.
-Keep chilled until ready to serve, up to 6 hr.
+Keep chilled until ready to serve, up to 8 hours.

 Notes